 "This resulted in the revision of the existing conventions, the addition of a new convention covering the civilian population and the victims of internal armed conflicts, and to the convention laying down rules for armed conflict at sea," according to the Swiss Federal Archives.
 "The four conventions that emerged from this work in 1949 came into force a year later and remain so to this day."

-Boyd van Dijk, a political scientist and lecturer at the University of Amsterdam, called the Geneva Conventions “the most important rules ever formulated for armed conflict and universally ratified.”
-Though they were a huge accomplishment, they were not perfect.
+Boyd van Dijk, a political scientist and lecturer at the University of Amsterdam, called the Geneva Conventions "the most important rules ever formulated for armed conflict and universally ratified" even though they were not perfect.

 "Their achievements are numerous — they banned hostage taking, collective penalties, torture, gave more rights to POWs, strengthened the ICRC’s position, and developed a set of unique penal provisions that are now at the heart of the International Criminal Court’s legal guidebook," said van Dijk, who has been preparing a book on the making of the 1949 Geneva Conventions.